PowerDNS/pdns-ansible/README.md

 `pdns_mysql_manage_database` controls whether this role performs MySQL/MariaDB bootstrap operations (database creation, user/grants management and schema checks/import).
 Set it to `false` for config-only mode.

+`pdns_mysql_flavor` selects which collection creates the database and the user of the `gmysql` backend: `ansible.mysql` for the default `mysql`, `ansible.mariadb` for `mariadb`.
+The two are one code base split in two. `ansible.mysql` still manages a MariaDB server and only warns that its support ends in 6.0.0, so the default works for both servers and nothing changes for an existing playbook.
+Set `mariadb` to move a MariaDB server to the collection that keeps supporting it;
+the settings written to `pdns.conf`, the client packages and the schema import are identical either way.

 Administrative credentials for the MySQL backend used to create the PowerDNS Authoritative Server databases and users.
 For example: